ghost6-2/oss-enterprise/README.md

 ### Getting Started

 We hope you are excited to get started!
 Head over to the take your first steps toward a :sparkles: Open Source program for your company.

+    What is the purpose of this repository?
+    Training
+    Who should someone contact if they have questions?
+    To the master
+    How should someone make contact if they have questions? email
+    What are the first steps to getting started open sourcing a project? love open source
+    How does this repository relate to other projects and business goals? no how